steverichey/OpenGNOP/README.md

 grunt build
 ````

 This will create the OpenOS7 code in the `bin` directory, in both uglified and regular versions.
-The standalone executable provided was created using [node-webkit](https://github.com/rogerwang/node-webkit), if you archive the contents of the `bin` directory into a single `zip` file, that archive can be opened using the `node-webkit`
+The standalone executable provided was created using [node-webkit](https://github.com/rogerwang/node-webkit), if you archive the contents of the `bin` directory into a single `zip` file, that archive can be opened using the `node-webkit` executable file for your platform.

 ---